FAQ

 What improvements does Zenmuse L2 have compared to the previous generation?

 The performance of the LiDAR has improved to about 1/5 of L1’s spot size when the object or area is 100 m from the LiDAR.
 The LiDAR's penetration ability has been significantly increased, and both its detection range and accuracy have improved.
 The pixel size of the RGB camera has increased by 89% compared to L1's 2.4 × 2.4μm.
-The accuracy of the IMU has improved to 0.05° (real-time) and 0.025° (post-processing).
 The LiDAR supports Laser Rangefinder (RNG).

 Field Data Collection